italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

   4. If these checks are passed, it MUST register the Wallet Instance, keeping the Cryptographic Hardware Key Tag and all useful information related to the device.
   5. It SHOULD associate the Wallet Instance with a specific User uniquely identified within the Wallet Provider's systems.
 This will be useful for the lifecycle of the Wallet Instance and for a future revocation.

+The response, in case of success, from the Wallet Provider must necessarily be a 204 No content.
+Below is a non-normative example of the response.

 .. code-block:: http

     HTTP/1.1 204 No content